A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Main results

 \begin{remark}[Alternate formulas] For computational purposes, one can work with the subset $\mathcal{H}_V^{\min}$ consisting of the minimal sets in $\mathcal{H}_V$ under inclusion -- i.e., replace respectively in~\eqref{Eweights}:

 Indeed, we work with $\mathcal{H}_V^{\min}$ in Sections~\ref{SO} and~\ref{Sfinal}; for now, observe that if $V = M(\lambda,J_0)$, then working with minimal holes yields exactly one term on the right-hand side in~\eqref{Eweights}: $J = J_0$.
-Section~\ref{S5final} also provides two ``$k$th order'' weight formulas for $\wt V$ (for all $\mathfrak{g}, \lambda, V$, and $k \geq 1$), which extend Theorem~\ref{T1} above and Theorem~\ref{T2} below.
+Section~\ref{S5final} also provides two ``$k$th order'' weight-formulas for $\wt V$ (for all $\mathfrak{g}, \lambda, V$, and $k \geq 1$), which extend Theorem~\ref{T1} above and Theorem~\ref{T2} below.
 Furthermore, there is yet another formulation of Equation~\eqref{Eweights} in terms of the ``higher order parabolic category'' $\mathcal{O}^{\mathcal{H}_V}$ -- see~\eqref{Ealtwts}. \end{remark}

 We make two observations before proceeding further.
 First, the formula in Theorem~\ref{T1} is clearly uniform across all types for $\mathfrak{g}$ and all highest weights $\lambda$.
 Second, in each such case, the formula is visibly positive as well as non-recursive.
-These are in contrast to the situation for characters, in which case one does not even have conjectural formulas in all cases, or weight multiplicities even for all integrable simple highest weight modules $L(\lambda)$ if $\mathfrak{g}$ is non-symmetrizable.
+These are in contrast to the situation for characters, in which case one does not even have conjectural formulas in all cases, or weight multiplicities even for all integrable simple highest weight modules $L(\lambda)$ if $\mathfrak{g}$ is non-symmetrizable. { Following Theorem \ref{T1} and to strengthen it, we solve in our third result Theorem \ref{Theorem wt-form. by composition series simples}, the below problem.} \begin{question} { Given a weight $\mu\in \wt V$, for which sets $J$ in \eqref{Eweights} we have $\mu\in\wt M(\lambda, J)$?} \end{question}